-A safe community where residents feel secure and comfortable at home, work and play.
+• A safe community where residents feel secure and comfortable at home, work and play.

-Strategy Outcome 1.7 Create and maintain a safe environment for the community.
-A feeling of safety within our neighbourhoods and a sense of being looked out for.
+Strategy Outcome 1.7 Create and maintain a safe environment for the community. nei feeling ghbourhoo ked out for - fety a se with nse in of our being